joinpursuit/Pursuit-Core-iOS/networking-concurrency-apis/api-keys-basic-authentication/README.md

 1. Application ID
 2. Application Keys

-The application ID is an identifier for the recipe API.
+The Application ID is an identifier for the recipe API.

-The Applicaiton Key is a unique identifier for your account.
+The Application Key is a unique identifier for your account.

 This API requires a GET request to have the following parameters: